Imperfect dark matter with higher derivatives: Higher-derivative mimetic gravity

-Moreover, the fact that, in our construction, all higher-derivative effects enter exclusively through the modified constraint term in the action \eqref{action} makes it different from other approaches that add higher-derivative operators directly to the Lagrangian while keeping the original mimetic constraint unchanged~\cite{Chamseddine:2014vna,Mirzagholi:2014ifa,Capela:2014xta,Arroja:2015wpa,Arroja:2015yvd,Cognola:2016gjy,BenAchour:2016cay,Babichev:2016jzg,Chamseddine:2016uef,Chamseddine:2016ktu,Firouzjahi:2017txv,Langlois:2017hdf,Hirano:2017zox,Zheng:2017qfs,Takahashi:2017pje,Gorji:2017cai,Langlois:2018jdg,HosseiniMansoori:2020mxj,Domenech:2023ryc}.
-The theory \eqref{action} is therefore qualitatively different from those earlier proposals.
-As an illustration, if the mimetic constraint is left unchanged so that $\phi^\alpha\phi_\alpha=-1$, then $X_\mu=2\phi^\alpha\phi_{\alpha\mu}=0$, and the energy–momentum tensor reduces to that of dust with $\rho=2\lambda$ and $u^\mu=\phi^\mu$.
-In the usual mimetic case $u_\mu=\partial_\mu\phi$ is hypersurface-orthogonal (hence irrotational), and the flow is geodesic, so caustics generically form.
-By contrast, in our model \eqref{action} the constraint is modified; $u^\mu$ is no longer aligned with $\partial^\mu\phi$ and need not be hypersurface-orthogonal, so the higher-derivative terms generically induce acceleration and vorticity, allowing caustic formation to be avoided.
-We will give detail analysis about caustics in Sec. \ref{sec-caustic}.
+As an illustration of the physical distinction, if the constraint is left unchanged so that $\phi^\alpha\phi_\alpha=-1$, then $X_\mu=2\phi^\alpha\phi_{\alpha\mu}=0$ and the energy-momentum tensor reduces to that of dust with $\rho=2\lambda$ and $u^\mu=\phi^\mu$.
+In the usual mimetic case $u_\mu=\partial_\mu\phi$ is hypersurface-orthogonal (hence irrotational) and the flow is geodesic, so caustics generically form.
+By contrast, in our model \eqref{action} the constraint is modified; $u^\mu$ is no longer aligned with $\partial^\mu\phi$ and need not be hypersurface-orthogonal, so the higher-derivative contributions generically induce acceleration and vorticity, allowing caustic formation to be avoided.
+A detailed analysis of caustics will be presented in Sec.~\ref{sec-caustic}.

-\section{$3+1$ decomposition of energy-momentum tensor}
+\section{$1+3$ decomposition of energy-momentum tensor}

 Unlike the standard mimetic case, where the effective energy–momentum tensor has the dust form with $\rho=2\lambda$ and $u_\mu=\partial_\mu\phi$, the tensor in \eqref{Eq:EMT} contains additional structures $\phi_{(\mu}X_{\nu)}$ and $X_\mu X_\nu$ and therefore describes an imperfect fluid.
 To characterize its properties, we perform a $3\!+\!1$ decomposition.